near/near-cli-rs/docs/README.en.md

 ## Building

+Prerequisites:

-_near CLI_ is written in Rust, so you'll need to install [Rust](https://www.rust-lang.org/) in order to compile it.
+* _near CLI_ is written in Rust, so you'll need to install [Rust](https://www.rust-lang.org/) in order to compile it.
-_near CLI_ compiles with Rust 1.64.0 (stable) or newer.
+  _near CLI_ compiles with Rust 1.80.0 (stable) or newer.
 In general, _near CLI_ tracks the latest stable release of the Rust compiler.
+* libudev-dev (Debian/Ubuntu: `apt install libudev-dev`)

 To build _near CLI_: